OWRC/interpolants/modelling/waterbudget/parameters.md

 * TOC
 {:toc}

+## Put somewhere ELSE

+> Model results are presented from a batch of models each showing a good "calibration" to a number of gauges.
+The model is not intended for prediction, rather it is used to determined land-surface moisture distribution where monitoring data are available. (retrodict) Validation not needed . constrained by (primarily) rainfall *in* and streamflow *out*, and the land-surface in between.

 # Model parameters

-In total, the model consists of six parameters per computational element (CE), and one basin-wide paremeter.
-Five of the six parameters are distributed based on land use characteristics, while the reminder (`ksat`) is determine from surficial geology maping.
+In total, the model consists of six parameters per computational element (CE), and one basin-wide parameter.
+Five of the six parameters are distributed based on land use characteristics, while the reminder (`ksat`) is determine from surficial geology mapping.

 * Percolation storage (`DrnSto`): Reservoirs that require filling prior to adding to runoff.
 Sinks of this reservoir include drainage from percolation and evaporation [m].
 * Surface storage (`SrfSto`): Reservoirs that require filling prior to adding to runoff.
 Sinks include only evaporation [m].